JetBrains/teamcity-documentation/topics/net.md

 See the [Requirements](#Requirements) section for more details.

-If you set the version in this field and choose to run the current step using Docker (with [Docker Wrapper](docker-wrapper.md)), make sure to specify the path to `MSBuild.exe` in the `PATH` environment variable.
+If you set the version in this field and choose to run the current step using Docker (with [](container-wrapper.md)), make sure to specify the path to `MSBuild.exe` in the `PATH` environment variable.
 This way, the .NET runner will be able to find the required executable file even within the Docker container.

 </td>